 - Marco Arment

 - Wil Shipley

 Finally, you can follow me on Twitter as well.
 Don't hesitate to ping me if you have a question or if you just want to say hi.

-I hope that you have enjoyed this series on iOS development as much as I have enjoyed putting it together.
+I hope you've enjoyed this series on iOS development as much as I have enjoyed putting it together.
 If you have any questions, don't hesitate to leave a comment or ping me on Twitter.
 Suggestions for future topics can also be left in the comments.